 This service disruption and evacuation did not result in any injuries.
-However, as the owner of Link light rail, Sound Transit is liable for the risk for any incidents or accidents, despite contracting the safety response and investigation actions to King County Metro.
+However, as the owner of Link light rail, Sound Transit owns the risk for any incidents or accidents, despite the fact that Sound Transit chooses to contract operations, safety response and investigative actions to King County Metro.
 The Washington State Rail Safety Oversight Program Standard specifies that rail properties must follow notification protocols to the Washington State Department of Transportation and the Federal Transit Administration when safety events meet particular thresholds.

-Additionally, contractual agreements require KCM to conduct a safety investigation as to the cause of why the train stopped and must submit and share that investigation report with Sound Transit for WSDOT for approval.
+Additionally, contractual agreements require KCM to conduct a safety investigation as to the cause of why the train stopped and must submit and share that investigation report with Sound Transit for WSDOT approval.